 \subsection{Basics on geodesic stretch}

-\\ Throughout this note, let $M$ be a closed $n$-dimensional oriented manifold admitting a Riemannian metric $g$ of negative sectional curvature.
+\\ Throughout this note, let $M$ be a closed oriented $n$-dimensional manifold admitting a Riemannian metric $g$ of negative sectional curvature.
 We will denote $\widetilde{M}$ as the universal covering of $M$ and $\Gamma$ the group of covering transformations on $\widetilde{M}$, identified with $\pi_1(M)$.
-To simplify notations, we will always denote the lift of a metric $g$ on $\widetilde{M}$ as $g$ as well.
+To simplify notation, we will always denote the lift of a metric $g$ on $\widetilde{M}$ as $g$ as well.